An Azure API Management is used to provide a central interface to create, provision, and manage ICB IIoT platform APIs.

-Azure API Management is a reliable, secure and scalable way to publish, consume and manage APIs running on Microsoft Azure platform.
+Azure API Management is a reliable, secure, and scalable way to publish, consume and manage APIs running on the Microsoft Azure platform.
 Azure API Management provides all essential tools required for an end-to-end management of APIs.
 It ensures optimal performance of the APIs, tracks and enforces usage, authentication, and more.

 Figure 1: Azure API management

 API Management provides the core competencies to ensure a successful API program through developer engagement, business insights, analytics, security, and protection.
 Azure API Management allows us to:

 - Monitor the health of APIs, identify errors, configure throttling, rate limits and more on each API.

 - Provides insight into the utilization of APIs.